FastComments/fastcomments-docs/src/content/guides/multiple-sites/items/from-name-email-logo.md

 In addition to SPF, you should set up DKIM.
 Once your DNS configuration is ready, [invoke the API](/guide-api#domain-config-structure) to define your DKIM configuration.

+### Unsubscribe Links

-### When using SSO, the unsubscribe features used in emails and notifications can be customized [via the DomainConfigs API](/guide-api#domain-config-structure).
+When using SSO, the unsubscribe features used in emails and notifications can be customized [via the DomainConfigs API](/guide-api#domain-config-structure).